Maclean Technology and Nutanix release IaaS offering

 “This is increasingly important as organisations battle to minimise power costs and the impact of IT on the environment.
 Nutanix represents many of the things we aspire to and it is fantastic to be part of its story here in New Zealand.”

 As part of its pre- and post-sales Global Services (GSO) package, Nutanix will support Maclean with education, consulting, and customer advocacy services.
-This will reduce Maclean’s time-to-market as the software-defined data centres are implemented.
+This will reduce Maclean’s time-to-market as the software-defined data centers are implemented.

 Nutanix formally launched its Australian and New Zealand operations in 2013 and this month reached the 100 customer milestone in this market.